-If you have never purchased travel insurance before, you may be wondering what to expect from the purchase process.
+If you have never purchased travel insurance, you may be wondering what to expect from the buying process.
 What kinds of questions will you be asked?
-How much should a travel insurance policy cost?
-What kind of information will you need to know before you buy a policy?
+How much should a travel insurance plan cost?
+What do you need to know before you buy a plan?

-However, purchasing travel insurance does not need to be complicated, and it’s not as involved a process as purchasing life or homeowner’s insurance.
-You should not be asked for personal information such as your Social Security number, your health insurance policy number, or a driver’s license number.
-Any “travel insurance site” that requests these types of personal disclosures from you is likely untrustworthy.
+However, purchasing travel insurance does not need to be complicated.
+You should not be asked for personal information, such as your Social Security number, primary health insurance details or driver’s license number.
+Any travel insurance site that requires these types of personal disclosures from you is likely untrustworthy.

 - Names and ages (and possibly birth dates) of yourself and your traveling companions.
 Age is a requirement and helps to determine the price of the plan.

-- Residence.
-Country and state are minimum requirements that will determine which policies are legally available to you.
-Full home address may be asked for later in the process, so that your insurance provider can contact you as needed.
+- Country and state of residency are minimum requirements that will determine which plans are legally available to you.
+Full home address may be asked for later in the process, so that the travel insurance company can contact you as needed.

-- Dates of travel, which helps determine both which policies will provide you with adequate coverage, and what the price may be.
+- Dates of travel, which helps determine both which plans will provide you with adequate coverage and what the price may be.

-- The total pre-paid, nonrefundable cost of your trip.
-Since travel insurance pricing is based, in part, on what the reimbursable value of your trip might be, it’s important to have this information on hand before you begin the process of purchasing a travel insurance policy.
-Since some travel insurance policies require you to insure the full amount of your trip cost in order to receive benefits, it’s important to be as accurate as possible.
+- The total pre-paid, non-refundable cost of your trip.
+Since travel insurance pricing is based, in part, on what the reimbursable value of your trip might be, it’s important to have this information on hand before you begin the process of purchasing travel insurance.
+Since some travel insurance plans require you to insure the full amount of your trip cost in order to receive benefits, it’s important to be as accurate as possible.

-With this information, you should be able to get a travel insurance quote and begin the process of purchasing your insurance.
-You may also be asked, later in the process, for information such as a phone number or email address at which your insurance provider can contact you; the name of any tour company that may be providing some of your travel experiences; and whether or not you, a traveling companion, or a non-traveling family member might have any pre-existing medical conditions which might interfere with your travel plans.
-These questions may or may not be asked depending on what kind of policy you have chosen, which company is providing the policy, and what level of coverage you’re seeking.
+With this information, you should be able to get a travel insurance quote and begin the process of purchasing a plan.
+You may also be asked, later in the process, for information such as a phone number or email address at which the travel insurance company can contact you; the name of any tour company that may be providing some of your travel experiences; and whether or not you, a travel companion, or a non-traveling family member might have any pre-existing medical conditions which might interfere with your travel plans.

-You should never be expected to purchase a travel insurance policy without at least being able to see a sampling of the coverage and benefits it would offer to you.
-Also, if you are not able to read the policy details in full online before purchasing, you should be offered a review period in which you can receive the policy from the company, read it, and return it for a refund if it does not meet your expectations.
-These safeguards ensure that you will be able to verify that you’re satisfied with the terms of any policy you do purchase.
+You should never be expected to purchase a travel insurance plan without at least being able to see a sampling of the coverage and benefits it would offer.
+If you are not able to read the plan details in full before purchasing, you should be offered a review period in which you can receive the plan from the company.
+Read it and, no worries, return it for a full refund if it does not meet your expectations.
+These safeguards ensure that you will be able to verify that you’re satisfied with the terms of any plan you do purchase.